csimes/developd-landing-page/README.md

 # developd Landing Page

 This repository is the landing page for my personal brand, developd. [developd | programmed to perfection.](https://www.developdbycherron.com).
+The landing page will serve as a placeholder until I complete the redesign of my [portfolio/website](https://csimes.github.io/portfolio)

 ## Technology Stack